CosmologicalEmulators/Effort.jl/docs/src/example.md

 benchmark = BenchmarkTools.load("./assets/effort_benchmark.json")
 ```

-In order to use `Effort` you need a trained emulator (after the first release, we will make them available on Zenodo).
+In order to use `Effort.jl` you need a trained emulator.
 There are two different categories of trained emulators:

 - single component emulators (e.g.  $P_{11}$, $P_\mathrm{loop}$, $P_\mathrm{ct}$)
 - complete emulators, containing all the three different component emulators